-Benefits of light rail.
-When the Central Corridor light rail line is up and running in 2014, it will provide improved access to jobs, educational facilities, medical services, groceries, restaurants and entertainment for people all along the line from downtown Saint Paul to downtown Minneapolis.
+There are many benefits of light rail.
+When the Central Corridor light rail line is up and running in June 2014, it will provide improved access to jobs, educational facilities, medical services, groceries, restaurants and entertainment for people all along the line from downtown Saint Paul to downtown Minneapolis.
 It is essential that all community members benefit equitably from the new transit service.

 What's the Issue?